Constitution and Rules

-At least 14 days before any General Meeting the Secretary must send to every Member at his address as recorded in the Club’s books and post in a conspicuous place in the Club premises a Notice of the Meeting stating the time when and the place where it will be held and the business to be conducted.
+At least 14 days before any General Meeting the Secretary must send to every Member a Newsletter online and in the Club House, a Notice of the Meeting stating the time when and the place where it will be held and the business to be conducted.

 12. Business at a General Meeting

 12.1 The business at any General Meeting must be limited to that provided for by these Rules and any further matters set out in the Notice convening the Meeting.